 At the end of the day, the senator is still up $100,000, he still knows exactly where the money came from, and he knows which way to vote if he wants the money to keep flowing.
 But this time, nobody’s broken any laws!

-This strategy works ridiculously well: one recent study found that a company receives $220 in tax savings for every dollar spent lobbying.
-That’s a 22,000% return on investment.
+One recent study found that “on average, for every dollar spent on influencing politics, the nation’s most politically active corporations received $760 from the government.”
+That’s a 76,000% return on investment.
 And it works on both sides of the aisle — top lobbying firms raise big money for Republicans and Democrats at the same time.

 2. Lobbyists write laws themselves